-Museum Director Stephen McNeilly introduces a selection of 13 highlights from the Swedenborg Collection, including artworks by William Blake, relics from the body of Swedenborg and rare letters involving the British Government.
+The Society’s Director, Stephen McNeilly, introduces a selection of 13 highlights from the Swedenborg Collection, including items by William Blake, relics from the body of Swedenborg and rare letters involving the British Government.
 Photographs by Kessler Voges.

 1. Swedenborg’s Walking stick

 SWEDENBORG VISITED London on at least 7 different occasions, often staying for several years.
 On his final visit in 1771 he lodged at the house of his friend the wig maker Richard Shearsmith in Clerkenwell, where he died aged 84.
 Most of Swedenborg’s personal effects were returned to his family in Sweden, but several items remained including this copper tipped malacca walking stick which Swedenborg carried on his strolls through the capital.
 Shearsmith tells us that Swedenborg often attended dinners and social events and could be seen dressed in a full-bottomed wig, a pair of long-ruffles and a hilted sword.

 The fashion for walking sticks was introduced by Louis XIII with the preferred style being the ‘knob’ or ‘Tau’ handle, which would often display extravagant designs including precious stones and jewels.
 Swedenborg’s walking stick, in contrast, is quite modest, the one sign of luxury being the initials ‘E.S.’ engraved at the top.
-In his Rise and Progress of the New Jerusalem Church, Robert Hindmarsh (an early follower and founding member of the organized New Church) wrotes that the walking stick was purchased from Shearsmith by the Revd S Dean of Manchester, before findings its way via Hindmarsh into the Swedenborg House collection.
+In his Rise and Progress of the New Jerusalem Church, Robert Hindmarsh (an early follower and founding member of the organized New Church) writes that the walking stick was purchased from Shearsmith by the Revd S Dean of Manchester, before finding its way via Hindmarsh into the Swedenborg House Collection.
 Swedenborg House has two other walking sticks that are thought to have been owned by Swedenborg but their provenance is uncertain.

 “The fashion for walking sticks was introduced by Louis XIII with the preferred style being the ‘knob’ or ‘Tau’ handle, which would often display extravagant designs including precious stones and jewels.”